aws-solutions/fhir-works-on-aws/README.md

 For more information, see the [LICENSE](LICENSE) file.
 If you choose to contribute, we will ask you to confirm your contribution's license.

-This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
-For more information, including how to disable this capability, please see the [implementation guide](https://github.com/aws-solutions/fhir-works-on-aws/blob/main/FHIR%20Works%20on%20AWS%20Implementation%20Guide%20-%2024-MAR-2023%20-%20v6.0.0.pdf).
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [FWoA Implementation Guide](https://docs.aws.amazon.com/solutions/latest/fhir-works-on-aws/welcome.html)